Navigation Menu

 Credit Card Cash Advances: What They Are and How They Work

-When you’re low on cash, you might think about getting a cash advance from your credit card rather than going through the more formal application process for a loan.
+When you’re low on cash, you might think about getting a cash advance from your credit card.
 When you get a cash advance drawn from an existing account, there’s no credit check required.
 Funds are available immediately.
-Like a formal loan, a cash advance needs to be paid back and is subject to interest.
+A cash advance needs to be paid back and is subject to interest.
 Make sure you know what fees and interest you’ll be charged before you take out a cash advance.

 How does a cash advance work?